November 20th is the Trans Day of Remembrance (TDOR), and we at Little Laos on the Prairie want to take adequate time to recognize this day.

 Kevin Soulivong is a Lao American fashion designer and event planner from Columbus, Ohio who helped launch Brand New: Ohio – an art showcase for Southeast Asian and Pacific Islander American artists.
 Kevin (who uses he, she, and they pronouns interchangeably) continues to engage in creating art spaces for SEA/PI Americans in Ohio, and works to maintain an LGBTQ+ inclusive environment in these spaces.

 You can see that trans people are writing their own stories and creating community spaces, so I implore everyone to go out and be a witness to these creations.
-Of course the social situation facing trans people is serious, and we should take some somber moments to remember all of the trans lives that have been lost because of hate, ignorance, and inequality but let’s also be present for the living trans people creating life and expression within our communities and the world around us.
+Of course the social situation facing trans people is serious, and we should still honor some somber moments to remember all of the trans lives that have been lost to hate, ignorance, and inequality.
+As we honor those lives though, let’s also be present for the living trans people creating life and expression within our current communities and the living world around us.

 -Timothy Singratsomboune, firstname.lastname@example.org